danielyxie/bitburner/markdown/bitburner.ns.gettotalscriptincome.md

 \[number, number\]

-an array of two values.
+An array of two values.
 The first value is the total income (dollar / second) of all of your active scripts (scripts that are currently running on any server).
 The second value is the total income (dollar / second) that you’ve earned from scripts since you last installed Augmentations.

 ## Remarks